andybega/condensebib/README.md

 )
 ```

 This will look for cite keys like "@author:2008" or google-style "@authoryearword" in the input .Rmd file, extract those cite keys from the master bib, and write them to a local bib.
+It should work with Latex/natbib-style citation commands as well.

 ## Installation